Ana Maria in Novela Land: Plot

 When both Ana Maria and Ariana simultaneously complain about their lives, lightning strikes and the two women switch places.
 Ana Maria thinks she's having the best dream ever and begins to live out all of her novela fangirl fantasies as Ariana: romancing the two leading men and enjoying the pampered life of the volatile leading lady.
-Back in the real world, Ariana believes she's been kidnapped, runs away from Ana Maria's family, slaps a cop and gets bailed out of jail by Ana Maria's neighbor, the cute boy next door, Tony (Michael Steger).
+Back in the real world, Ariana believes she's been kidnapped, runs away from Ana Maria's family, slaps a cop and gets bailed out of jail by Ana Maria's neighbor, the cute boy next door, Tony.
 In Novela Land, Ana Maria’s romp is interrupted when she gets a call from her best friend who warns that Ana Maria might be stuck in the show forever unless she can figure out why she ended up there in the first place.
-Meanwhile, in the real world, a psychiatrist (Tamara Taylor) diagnoses Ariana as having amnesia and advises Ana Maria's parents to cut their flaky daughter some slack.
+Meanwhile, in the real world, a psychiatrist diagnoses Ariana as having amnesia and advises Ana Maria's parents to cut their flaky daughter some slack.
 Comforted by Ana Maria's family and the lovestruck Tony, Ariana begins to enjoy her new life as Ana Maria.

 The real Ana Maria has a made mess in the novela, alienating everyone and putting her life in jeopardy.
 But using her knowledge of novelas, Ana Maria conceives a plan to set things right: she fakes her own death, gathering all the characters at her wake and confesses that her selfishness has caused them all undue grief.
 Her admission triggers the novela's final twist: the return of the novela's secret villain played by the legendary Lupita Ferrer.
 After Schmidt shoots Ana Maria in the stomach, she takes one final selfie.
 This epic moment transports Ana Maria and Ariana back to their respective worlds.
 Ariana returns with the desire to explore a world bigger than the novela written for her and Ana Maria makes it back in time to serve as her sister’s maid of honor – the supporting role she refused to play before the start of her journey.